MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 During this preview, you won't be able to publish bots that have **Boost conversations** enabled.

-If you'd like to publish a bot that has **Boost conversations** enabled, you'll need to ask your admin to enable it for your tenant in the **Power Platform admin center**.
+If you'd like to publish a bot that has **Boost conversations** enabled, you need to ask your admin to enable it for your tenant in the **Power Platform admin center**.

 :::image type="content" source="media/nlu-gpt/nlu-boost-conversation.png" alt-text="Screenshot of the Power Virtual Agents boost conversation.":::